AlexOrlek/bacterialBercow/README.md

 seqlengths.tsv			    | sequence names (from FASTA headers) and corresponding sequence lengths typing.tsv			    | information on sequences including replicon typing and rMLST typing

-Accessions in rmlstrepaccessions.tsv are likely to be chromids.
-Accessions in rmlstonlyaccessions.tsv may be chromid sequences that don't contain a known plasmid replicon locus; alternatively, they may be chromosomal sequences mis-annotated as plasmids.

 # Background and methods